 so for 1.4.15 and 1.5 we should apply the better fix

-#5 Updated by stbuehler over 1 year ago
+#5 Updated by stbuehler about 2 years ago

 - Subject changed from AUTH_TYPE variable for fastcgi to AUTH_TYPE env variable for *cgi